TechWriterMelissa/TechWriterMelissa/README.md

 I love learning new things, and I can onboard to new projects FAST 🚀

 - ✍️ Looking for my next gig
-- 📰 Designing email content for [Scapade](https://www.scapadeapp.com/)
-- 🖥️ Doing the Daily UX Writing Challenge
+- 🖥️ Growing my UX Writing/Content Design skills at [Hack for LA](https://www.hackforla.org/projects/expunge-assist) and [Scapade](https://www.scapadeapp.com/)
-- 🧠 Building cyber resilience with pioneers in the field of Cognitive Security at [MindShield Institute](https://www.mindshield.org/)
+- 🧠 Working with [MindShield Institute](https://www.mindshield.org/), pioneers in the field of Cognitive Security
-- 🤓 In various stages of learning DITA, JavaScript, and Web Accessibility
+- 🤓 In various stages of learning Cyberpsychology, DITA, JavaScript, and Web Accessibility
 - ☕ Chat with me on [LinkedIn](https://www.linkedin.com/in/melissaligertwood/)
 - 📃 Check out [My Portfolio](https://www.contentlime.com/)